RIDICS/ITJakub/README.md

 **The large file upload fails with 413.0 - Request Entity Too Large on IIS server** The problem may be caused by enabled client certificate.
 Try to set "Ignore client certificate" in SSL Settings in IIS Manager.

+> You can also check Troubleshooting section in Readme file of Authentication Service